lydiaYchen/Simulation24Fall/README.md

 ##  5. <a name='Learningobjectives'></a>Learning objectives

 ##  6. <a name='dart:Gradingpolicy'></a>:dart: Grading policy

+### Mandatory labs
-There are 6 mandatory labs.
-The grades of labs will be considered as a bonus to the final grade which is based on a written exam.
+There are 6 mandatory labs run by Abel Malan.
+They are important building blocks for your course project.
+The labs will not be graded.

+### Project
+The project is about building a queueing simulator to predict and analyze the key performance metrics, e.g., the average waiting time and the average response times.

+The detailed description of the project will be published after week 4 here and the due date of the project is December 19.
+Students need to submit a report and do a presentation as well.

+This accounts for 25 % of the final grade.

+### Final exam
+The exact date (late January and early October) and place will be announced later.

+This account for 85 % of the final grade

 ##  7. <a name='Detailedschedule'></a>Detailed schedule